In Depth Baby Product Reviews Led by a Pediatrician

 Available Flange Sizes 30mm

 The Haakaa can loosen if it isn't attached well or your baby kicks it, which might result in spilled milk.
-Most users report the suction keeps it in place most of the time.
+Most users report that the suction keeps it in place most of the time.
 Our testers said, “I don't think the Haaka is great for bigger breasts, as it struggled to stay put.”
 Other users had trouble coordinating it with a breastfeeding baby.
 While it might require some trial and error, most felt that mastering the Haaka was worth the effort.
 Overall, we think this affordable device is great for abundant milk production or for those interested in passively collecting milk while nursing.

 Read more: Haakaa Gen 1 review